population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 examine the impact of two Covid-19 lockdowns in Uganda on food insecurity.
 Food insecurity increased substantially during the first lockdown, with the relative effects largest for the worst types of food insecurity.
 The first lockdown also had a significant medium-run impact on food insecurity.
 The medium-run impact was even higher following the second lockdown, as a lower-than-normal rainfall across Uganda compounded the negative effect of the lockdown.

-There were significant decreases in paid work and earned income.
+There were significant decreases in income.
 However, agricultural households were better able to continue working during the first lockdown than non-agricultural households.
 Consequently, their food security outcomes were better as well.

 We find evidence that households attempted to cope with the first lockdown by temporarily switching to agricultural work.
-However, traditional sources of coping mechanisms, such as remittance from abroad, assistance from family members within the country, assistance from non-family individuals, and assistance from development organizations, all decreased during the lockdowns.
+However, traditional sources of coping mechanisms, such as remittance from abroad, assistance from family members within the country, assistance from non-family individuals, and assistance from development organizations, were all either flat or decreased during the lockdowns.
 The lack of assistance may explain lockdowns' substantial effect on food insecurity.
-Lastly, to make matters more challenging for households, there was a net increase in the number of household members, suggesting that lockdowns forced individuals living elsewhere to join/rejoin the household.

 Three broader conclusions emerge from our results.
 First, on average, agriculture is likely less productive than non-farm work but better than not working.
 With a slow rate of switching back from agriculture, the lockdowns can potentially have severe long-term adverse effects on Uganda's development.
 Second, the results show the limit of self-insurance and mutual insurance when faced with a systemic shock.
 Most of the literature has focused on the smaller and more frequent risk of idiosyncratic shocks and how households respond to these.
 However, a better understanding of systemic shocks and how households respond is still lacking.
 Finally, the case of Uganda illustrates well the issues with the wholesale lockdown of economies in response to Covid-19 in situations with low state capacity.
 Uganda has been hailed as a leading example of curbing Covid-19 [@Adams2021].
-However, the
-mitigation efforts failed to reach those most affected by the lockdown.
+However, the mitigation efforts failed to reach those most affected by the lockdown.
-With the low mortality rate in Sub-Saharan Africa, including Uganda, the potential long-term cost of the lockdowns potentially significantly outweighs the benefits.
+With the low mortality rate in Sub-Saharan Africa, including Uganda, the long-term cost of the lockdowns likely significantly outweighs the benefits.
 Quantifying these costs and identifying possible avenues of mitigation are critical future areas of research.